 - For the BPS, the standard rate of deficiency contributions payable remains at previously agreed levels, increasing each year in line with increases in the Minimum Pensionable Income.
 The deficiency contributions are broadly based on 12% of Pensionable Income / Minimum Pensionable Income, reflecting each employer's contributions in March 2015.
 Some employers that were involved in the DB Plan for a short period pay lower contributions.
-In addition, the Baptist Union of Great Britain is expected to make a number of one-off contributions totaling £33.5m by 31 December 2023, including a lump sum of £33m which it paid in 2018.
+In addition, the Baptist Union of Great Britain contributed a lump sum of £33m in 2018 with a further £0.5m to follow, and changes to Scheme benefits were agreed.
 The Recovery Plan envisages deficiency contributions continuing until 31 December 2028. - For the BUSPS, previously agreed contributions of £759,000 pa (payable from 1 January 2016 and increasing each January in line with RPI inflation) were due until 31 January 2018.
-Following this, a lump sum payment of £2,734,062 was paid in February 2018 and a further payment of £2,600,000 may be made by December 2021.
-The total contributions are split between the sponsoring employers in line with their estimated share of the BUSPS's liabilities.
-These significant contributions are part of a plan to wind up the BUSPS in the short term.
-The Scheme formally triggered wind-up on 31 August 2018, and wind-up is expected to be completed in the second quarter of 2019., As part of this, the benefits for BUSPS members who are also active members of the BPS have been increased to offset the fact that their BUSPS benefits will no longer increase in future in line with changes in their salary.
-An additional contribution has also been made to the DC Plan within the BPS for members who are yet to retire and have a BPS DC fund.
-In practice the Association has paid money to BUGB which is intended to cover all of the Association's outstanding commitments to the Staff Scheme.
-[Note Association would need to consider how to account for the payments made to BUGB in relation to the Association's liability to the BUSPS and the winding up.]
+Following this, a lump sum payment of £2,734,062 was paid in February 2018 and further contributions were made to ensure the Scheme had sufficient assets to secure the BUSPS benefits in full with an insurer.
+The total contributions were split between the sponsoring employers in line with their estimated share of the BUSPS's liabilities.
+These significant contributions were part of a plan to wind up the BUSPS.
+The Scheme formally triggered wind-up on 31 August 2018, and wind-up was completed in September 2019.
+As part of this, the benefits for BUSPS members who are also active members of the BPS were increased to offset the fact that their BUSPS benefits will no longer increase in future in line with changes in their salary.
+An additional contribution was also been made to the DC Plan within the BPS for members who are yet to retire and have a BPS DC fund.
+In practice the Association paid money to BUGB in 2018 which was intended to cover all of the Association's outstanding commitments to the BUSPS, and a portion of this money (to the extent it was not required to secure the benefits in full and cover outstanding costs) was returned to the Association by BUGB in 2019.
+[Note Association would need to consider how to account for the payments made to/from BUGB in relation to the Association's liability to the BUSPS and the winding up.]